particle-iot/docs/src/content/reference/device-os/firmware.md

 ```

 - `"rx"` a short string to identify the characteristic
 - `BleCharacteristicProperty::WRITE_WO_RSP` The BLE characteristic property.
 This is typically WRITE_WO_RSP for values you receive.
+See also [`BleCharacteristicProperty`](/reference/device-os/firmware/#blecharacteristicproperty).
 - `rxUuid` The UUID of this characteristic.
 - `serviceUuid ` The UUID of the service this characteristic is part of.
 - `onDataReceived` The function that is called when data is received.